 What is the difference between an angel’s trumpet and a devil’s trumpet?

 Devil’s trumpet (Datura) is another flowering plant in the nightshade family that also blooms with trumpet-shaped flowers.
-However, unlike the angel trumpet plant, the flowers belonging to devil’s trumpet plants generally point down toward the ground, instead of up.
+However, unlike the angel trumpet plant, the flowers belonging to devil’s trumpet plants generally point up toward the ground, instead of down.

 In addition, the seed pods of the devil’s trumpet plant are small, round, and spiky — hence the nickname “thornapple.”
 Both angel’s trumpet and devil’s trumpet are toxic to humans and animals.